 US Supreme Court Decision

 A United States Supreme Court case, Hiibel v.
 Sixth Judicial District Court of Nevada, Humboldt County, does permit a state to require a person to identify his or herself to law enforcement when asked.
 In the Hiibel case, a Nevada state law required any person lawfully detained under Terry to identify himself.
 However, the person need not answer any additional questions from law enforcement.
 The Hiibel court determined that state laws requiring individuals to identify themselves is not contrary to the 4th or 5th amendments of the United States Constitution.

 Therefore, the Hiibel decision permits the Wisconsin Legislature to draft a law requiring individuals to identify themselves to law enforcement when asked.
 To date, however, the legislature has not created that requirement.
 As a result, a person stopped and questioned by police in Wisconsin has no duty to disclose their name or answer any other questions.

 Obstructing in Other States

-There are also different requirements for a law enforcement officer to be allowed to request identifying information.
+Law enforcement officers follow different requirements for requesting identifying information in different states.
 Specifically, for some states, there needs to be reasonable suspicion.
 For others, the person must be a witness to a violent felony.
 Other states permit officers to consider a person’s refusal to provide information as a factor when making an arrest determination.

 Contact a top Milwaukee Criminal defense attorney

-The criminal defense attorneys at Meyer Van Severen, S.C. handle these types of cases every day.
+The criminal defense attorneys at Van Severen Law Office handle these types of cases every day.
 If you feel that you have been improperly questioned, arrested, or detained, call us right away.
 We will fight to preserve your rights.
 Contact us today!